Use case / couples

 Goodbudget

-Best free option for envelope budgeting - real-time sync across devices
+The clearest free option for envelope budgeting, with real-time sync across two devices.

 Honeydue